Malikakaurarora/text-sql-abym/README.md

 # Library Management System — NL to SQL Chatbot

-A university library management system with a Natural Language to SQL chatbot — built in 3 versions, each improving on the last.
-You can ask questions in plain English and it queries the database for you.
+A  library management system with a Natural Language to SQL chatbot — built in 3 versions, each improving on the last.

 Built entirely with free tools — no paid APIs needed (except app3 which uses a free tier).